SeisSol/SeisSol/Documentation/build-problems.rst

   SPDX-License-Identifier: BSD-3-Clause

-Frequent Build and Running Issues
+Frequent build and running issues
 =================================

 The following issues appear frequently when trying to compile or to run SeisSol.